Maxy-Chu/recipe-app-api/README.md

                                 -Easy to use in Docker
                       1.2.2.2 - define model & migration in docker-compose.yml
                 1.2.3 - app1: wait_for_db
-                  * deal with database running delay
+                  * deal with database race conditions